redhat-cop/cloud.vmware_ops/roles/export_vm_as_ovf/README.md

   - Allows connection when SSL certificates are not valid.
 Set to false when certificates are not trusted.

 - **export_vm_as_ovf_cluster_name**:
-  - The name of the cluster in vSphere vCenter to configure.
+  - The name of the cluster in vSphere vCenter that contains the VM.

 - **export_vm_as_ovf_datacenter_name**:
-  - The name of the datacenter in vSphere vCenter which contains the cluster to configure.
+  - The name of the datacenter in vSphere vCenter which contains the VM.

 - **export_vm_as_ovf_port**:
-  - str or int, The port to use to authenticate to the vSphere vCenter which contains the cluster to configure.
+  - str or int, The port to use to authenticate to the vSphere vCenter which contains the VM.

 ### VM Options
 - **export_vm_as_ovf_vm_datacenter**: